Frequently Asked Questions

 CANADA V5L 5G3

-If you are a corporate donor hoping to make a major gift ($500 and up) and want to pay by wire transfer, please get in touch with Erica ([email protected]) and she can send you the invoice and wire transfer details.
+If you are a corporate donor hoping to make a major gift ($500 and up) and want to pay by wire transfer, please get in touch with Dylan ([email protected]) and he can send you the invoice and wire transfer details.

 Is OpenMedia a charity or a 501©3?
 Is my donation tax-deductible?

 OpenMedia is a registered non-profit, not a charity, so we can't issue personal tax receipts.
 Our non-profit status ensures that we can advocate for government policy changes, which would be impossible if we were a charity or a 501©3.
 We also cannot be a recipient of a Donor Advised Chaity Fund (otherwise known as a DAF) for this reason.

 However, if your contribution is being written off under a Canadian business then you may be eligible for input tax credits and we can issue you a receipt that includes HST or GST (dependent on your province or territory).
 If this is the case, please send the name and address of the business to [email protected].